Believe it or not, seizures don’t just happen to humans.

 Naturally, in certain cases your dog may need more intervention.
 When tumors are the source of seizures in dogs, or when they make them worse, surgery may be necessary.
 In other animals it may be necessary to control or mitigate against seizures with drugs.

 Which types of drugs work to help lessen or prevent your pet’s seizures will depend on several factors.
 Seizures may be controlled by anti-convulsant drugs, anti-epileptic medications, or even corticosteroid drugs.
 However, the nature of your dog’s seizures, the type of epilepsy the animal has, and existing health history will control what works and what doesn’t.
 Corticosteroids, for example, should be avoided in cases where your pet is suffering from an infectious disease.

 Managing Your Pet’s Seizures Day to Day

-Seizures are best met head on, so early detection and treatment are essential.
-Several more severe varieties of epilepsy strike younger dogs more often than others, so at the first sign of trouble get your pet a complete examination with a veterinarian.
+Seizures are best dealt with head-on, so early detection and treatment are essential.
+Several more severe varieties of epilepsy strike younger dogs more often than others, so at the first sign of trouble, get your pet a complete examination with a veterinarian.
 Even if your dog doesn’t have idiopathic or primary epilepsy or another severe variety of epilepsy, this will ensure that your family has the right care plan in place for your pet.